neumantm/neumantm/README.md

 my name is Tim Neumann (he/him).

 I'm a Software Engineer based in Germany, Stuttgart.
-I'm currently finishing my masters in Software Engineering.
+I'm currently working as a Software Development Engineer @ Vector Informatik.

 I also do quite a lot of Ops as a volunteer for various organizations.
 There I mainly use: